 21 Jun Wind measurement in precision agriculture

-LCJ Capteurs became known with its iconic CV3F ultrasonic wind sensor for its performance and robustness in marine environments.
+LCJ Capteurs is known thanks to its iconic CV3F ultrasonic wind sensor, which has proven its performance and robustness in marine environments.
 Over the years, we have had the opportunity to collaborate with other land-based industries such as:

 - smart buildings,